innoq/yarff/README_en.md

 4. Depending on the kind of supporting board that you are using, assemble wheel with motor and then insert the motor with the wheel into the supporting board **or** insert/screw motor into supporting board and then attach motor to rubber wheel.
 The screws should be aligned with the markings shown in `support plate.svg` and the cables should be facing upward.

 5. Repeat with other wheel.
 6. Insert rolled-up toilet paper core through hole in the supporting board.
 Ensure that the toilet paper core is six or seven milimeters above the ground.
-Fasten the toilet paper core with the glue gun
+Fasten the toilet paper core to the supporting board with the glue gun

 ![Toilet paper core](./images/toilet-paper-core.jpg "Toilet paper core")